Competitive Program Coaches

 Yvonne holds her Doctorate of Chiropractic Medicine from Parker University in Dallas, Texas, where she had the privilege of working with the team chiropractor for the Dallas Stars and New England Patriot.
 Passionate about basic fundamental training and understanding the importance of building a strong foundation at a young age to keep healthy, Yvonne has worked extensively with young athletes helping them to stay healthy and uninjured.
 With a passion for biomechanics and technique, it has always been a goal of Yvonne’s to come back to BC and work with young track athletes in helping them to achieve success in their athletic goals.

 Cristina Weir a Saskatoon native, was a competitive gymnast in her youth then transitioned to pole vault and trained under Rick and Suzanne Petrucha, two of Canada’s top pole vault coaches.
 She competed in both the 1995 and 1996 Canadian Junior National championships and won silver and bronze medals, respectively, in the pole vault as well as once holding the Junior National record.
 Cristina was also a competitive sprinter, long, high and triple jumper as well as hurdler.
 She has her Level 3 NCCP certification for gymnastics and coached high school track in her home province of Saskatchewan.
-Cristina coaches jumps, sprints, and conditioning.
+For many years, Cristina has coached jumps, sprints, and conditioning and starting 2018 Cristina is making the transition to become RCTFC’s Pole Vault Coach.

 Bob Dalton is a former BC High School 100 and 200m champion who went on to win several BC Provincial Championships and to compete for UBC at five CIAU national championships in events ranging from 60m to 600m.
 Bob represented Canada at the 1982 Pan Am Junior Games in the 100m, where he was part of the silver medal winning 4x100m and 4x400m relay teams, with the 4x100m team setting a Canadian Junior record at the time.
 A fast starter, he finished 3rd over 60 meters at the Indoor National championships in 1984 but, finding himself just off the pace of Canada’s top sprinters, he moved up to the 400m before retiring from track and taking up triathlon and bike racing.
 He has extensive experience working with kids, having coached hockey for 10 years with a focus on sportsmanship and playing with joy.